-The permit would allow abstraction from the Blithe and Trent, to support reservoir storage at Blithfield, at times when the existing abstraction licences would normally be restricted.
+The permit would allow abstraction from the Blithe and Trent to support reservoir storage at Blithfield, at times when the existing abstraction licences would normally be restricted.
 The current hands off flow is set at 2,650Ml/d on the River Trent at North Muskham (near Newark) and effectively means that during drought periods the abstractions cannot be used for large parts of the year.

 Once Level 2 trigger curve has been crossed at Blithfield Reservoir, we will consider applying for a drought permit to allow the Blithe and Trent abstractions to continue regardless of the flow at North Muskham.
-As with all drought permits or drought orders, we will need to demonstrate that this is required in response to a period of exceptionally low rainfall, when compared with the available historic data.
+As with all drought permits, we will need to demonstrate that this is required in response to a period of exceptionally low rainfall, when compared with the available historic data.

 We will also consider applying for a drought permit on the Blithe and Trent should storage at Clywedog fall below the Level 1 trigger.
 However, this assessment will take account of storage at Blithfield Reservoir and it is unlikely we would take action immediately after the Level 1 trigger was crossed.
-Under these circumstances, it is likely that we would defer a drought permit application until Blithfield Reservoir storage was closer to the corresponding Blithfield trigger.
+Under these circumstances, it is likely that we would defer a drought permit application until Blithfield Reservoir storage was closer to the corresponding Blithfield trigger, but we would look to prepare the pre-application at this stage to ensure swift application if required.